FAIRmat-NFDI/AreaA-Examples/workshop_01-25/README.md

 A brief explanation for each python file in this folder is provided below.

 Each python file is not meant to be a standalone script to execute, rather to contain a snippet of code, complemented with the necessary import statements, ready to be included into your own plugin package code.
-Two categories have been created, namely __Schema__ and __Parser__.
+Three categories have been created, namely __schema__ and __parser__ and __app__.

 ### Schema

 #### m_def attribute

+Get started with definition of your class.

 #### nest or reference

+Data modeling strategies: composition in the same archive or in different archives.

 #### plotting